NecroHome/mod-travelers-recall/README.md

 .tr remove 159
 ```

-Removes the location associad with the specified area ID for the selected character or self.
+This removes `Brill` from the selected player or self.

 ### Remove All Locations